 Length from the Visitors Center: 3.9 miles.

 Difficulty: Moderate to strenuous involving several major staircases as well as a road crossing.
-A short 1 mile hike can be obtained from the Ottawa Canyon parking lot along State Route 71.
+Park the Ottawa Canyon parking lot along State Route 71 for a shorter 1 mile hike.

 Parking: Yes.
 Ottawa and Kaskaskia Canyon parking lot off of State Route 71.
 Starved Rock Visitor Center main parking lot, Overflow parking, or the Starved Rock Lodge.